CONTEMPL8git/Project-4-Group-4/README.md

 # Getting to Know Our Dataset via Some Initial Visualizations
 We created some visualizations in Tableau to show how some of the demographics relate to having a heart attack or not.
-First, we looked at BMI vs. Had Heart Attack and it does show that a higher BMI does lead to higher liklihood of having a heart attack, but not by a huge amount.
-However the nature of our dataset which has a lot more people who did not have heart attacks has likely skewed that and made it show up as less correlated to having a heart attack than BMI actually is.
+First, we looked at BMI vs. Had Heart Attack and it does show that a higher BMI does lead to higher likelihood of having a heart attack, but not by a huge amount.
+However, the nature of our dataset which has a lot more people who did not have heart attacks has likely skewed that and made it show up as less correlated to having a heart attack than BMI actually is.
 Second, we looked at smoker status.
-There are four different groups within this: current smoker who now smokes every day, current smoker who smokes only some days, former smoker, and never smoked.
-As expected, even this dataset that has overrepresentation of people who have not had a heart attack still shows that the more people smoke are more likely to have had a heart attack, and even former smokers are more likely to have had a heart attack than people who have never smoked.<br>
+There are four different groups within this: current smoker who now smokes every day, current smoker who smokes only some days, former smokers, and never smoked.
+As expected, even this dataset that has an overrepresentation of people who have not had a heart attack still shows that more people who smoke are more likely to have had a heart attack, and even former smokers are more likely to have had a heart attack than people who have never smoked.<br>
 <br>

 ![Smoker-Status-Viz-final](https://github.com/CONTEMPL8git/Project-4-Group-4/assets/153468339/2e66d37b-feb2-4972-9f2f-329beb8083f4)<br>